abbycabs/mozsprint-repo-template/README.md

 * Peer Learning: Participants work together, face to face, building interpersonal skills; Includes tools to foster peer learning and two way feedback; Facilitated by non-content expert
 * Real people in Real places: Offline study groups, meeting weekly; Hosted in publicly accessible space that local communities know

+## One part of the solution: OER

+Anyone can run a [learning circle](https://learningcircles.p2pu.org/en/).
+The first step is to choose which online course you would like to take in-person with others.

+There are seemingly thousands of online courses available...but where exactly?
+And, which ones are free, open, high quality, and available on-demand?
+When we mean "open" in terms of Open Educational Resource (OER), we mean "free and openly licensed educational materials that can be used for teaching, learning, research, and other purposes".
+Here's a few other definitions of [OER](https://wiki.creativecommons.org/wiki/What_is_OER%3F).

+Take a look at [our current course list](https://learningcircles.p2pu.org/en/courses/) to give you an idea of what learning circle facilitators are using.
+There are also course aggregator websites like [class-central](https://www.class-central.com/) and [open culture](http://www.openculture.com/freeonlinecourses) that might help you along your path.

 ## Getting Started